Aliases for AMACR Gene

 GeneCards Summary for AMACR Gene

 AMACR (Alpha-Methylacyl-CoA Racemase) is a Protein Coding gene.
-Diseases associated with AMACR include alpha-methylacyl-coa racemase deficiency and bile acid synthesis defect, congenital, 4.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include receptor binding and alpha-methylacyl-CoA racemase activity.
+Diseases associated with AMACR include Bile Acid Synthesis Defect, Congenital, 4 and Alpha-Methylacyl-Coa Racemase Deficiency.
+Among its related pathways are Synthesis of bile acids and bile salts and Metabolism.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and alpha-methylacyl-CoA racemase activity.
+An important paralog of this gene is SUGCT.